Skip to Content

 If you have this kind of severe hearing loss and frequently use your mobile you would naturally desire clear speech and sound.
 We would recommend wearing hearing aids that include Bluetooth for that extra boost and a telecoil feature.

-Hearing aids which include telecoil can direct sound to the devices processing technology without the need for a microphone.
-It also offers a much-improved signal to noise ratio, as well as reducing feedback.
+Hearing aids which include telecoil can direct sound to the device's processing technology without the need for a microphone.
+It also offers a much-improved signal-to-noise ratio, as well as reducing feedback.

 Hearing Aids and Smartphone Bluetooth Connectivity - Hearing aids and iPhone and Android compatibility

-From experience, many of our patients who have hearing loss and wear hearing aids opt to use their smartphones to communicate everyday at home and on the go rather than purchasing a phone specifically for hard of hearing.
+From experience, many of our patients who have hearing loss and wear hearing aids opt to use their smartphones to communicate every day at home and on the go rather than purchasing a phone specifically for hard of hearing.
 They connect and pair their iPhone or Android mobiles (as well as other wireless devices) to their hearing aids and stream calls, audio and much more via Bluetooth technology.

 They can also manage their hearing aid devices by boosting their hearing in a challenging environment or adjusting settings and volume.
 They generally have a cordless phone for hard of hearing at home for landline calls.
 All modern hearing aids have Bluetooth and offer premium connectivity and connection to loved ones.